Disclaimer

 American Staffordshire Terrier is a healthy dog.
 The life expectancy of the American Staffordshire Terrier is approximately 12 years.
 During the life of the dog, it may contract several diseases.
 The incidence of the disease depends upon the genetic makeup of the ancestors.
 Some dogs are more vulnerable than others.

 The dog can catch bacterial and viral infections.
 These are the same infections that any dog can get.
-The most notable of these include parvo, rabies and distemper.
+The most notable of these include parvo, rabies, and distemper.
 Other than that, it can be attacked by parasites.
-Parasites can cause pain, discomfort, restlessness and in severe cases may even lead to death.
+Parasites can cause pain, discomfort, restlessness, and, in severe cases, may even lead to death.

 Obesity is another serious health risk.
 It occurs when the dog cannot get enough physical exertion.
 Obesity is the mother of many other diseases.
-With obesity comes joint problems, heart problems and digestive disorders.
+With obesity comes joint problems, heart problems, and digestive disorders.

-Knee cap dislocation and knee ligament tearing are two badly damaging knee diseases common to AmStaffs.
+Knee cap dislocation and ligament tearing are two badly damaging knee diseases common to AmStaffs.
 Whereas AmStaffs are expected to live for 12 years, the same is not the case for their near cousins.

 The life expectancy of American Staffordshire Bull Terriers is between 12 to 16 years which makes them living longer years than AmStaff.